-This course introduces the student to traditional and emerging leadership theories and methods needed to lead in the 21st Century.
+• Fall, Spring 3 sem. hrs.
+(RI) BUAD 226 Business Ethics and Corporate Social Responsibility (CSR) This course applied ethical theory and practice to business management.
+We review different ethical systems, cultural variations, and ways organizations develop and implement ethics in programs.
+A variety of cases and projects are included from many different sources. • Fall BUAD 230 Leadership This course introduces the student to traditional and emerging leadership theories and methods needed to lead in the 21st Century.
 It also explores the traditional view, behavioral, and decision-making aspects of leadership.
-Additionally, the student will use a number of leadership tools and assessments to discover their individual style, skills and areas needing improvement. • Fall BUAD 250 Community Engagement and Social Entrepreneurship 3 sem. hrs.

-The purpose of this course is to introduce students to the theory and practice of community engagement and social entrepreneurship.
+Additionally, the student will use a number of leadership tools and assessments to discover their individual style, skills and areas needing improvement. • Fall BUAD 250 Community Engagement and Social Entrepreneurship The purpose of this course is to introduce students to the theory and practice of community engagement and social entrepreneurship.
 In doing so we will examine the strategies and techniques social entrepreneurs use to scale their impact and make their ventures sustainable.
 Several general questions will be explored: - a.
 What makes social ventures different from conventional ventures and from traditional non-profit and social service organizations? - b.
 What are the particular challenges that social entrepreneurs face as they start, strengthen, and grow their organizations? - c.
 How do successful social entrepreneurs scale their ventures to achieve long-term change and impact? - d.
 What are the methods for measuring non-financial goals?
 How can one measure social impact?
-Specifically, this course is meant to introduce students to the concepts and steps behind creating a social enterprise, whether it be a non-profit, a for-profit, or a hybrid organization, as well as educating students in what it means, in general, to be an entrepreneur.
-Fall, Spring BUAD 276 E-Business 3 sem. hrs.

-This course examines the influence of the Internet on business.
+Specifically, this course is meant to introduce students to the concepts and steps behind creating a social enterprise, whether it be a non-profit, a for-profit, or a hybrid organization, as well as educating students in what it means, in general, to be an entrepreneur. • Fall.
+Spring BUAD 276 E-Business This course examines the influence of the Internet on business.
 E-commerce (buying and selling electronically), providing services to customers, internal collaboration and cooperation with business partners are researched and discussed.
-This class will take a managerial approach rather than a technical one.

-• Spring

-BUAD 301 Principles of Marketing

-See MRKT 301

-Prerequisite: ECON 210 or permission of instructor

-• Fall, Spring

-3 sem. hrs.

-BUAD 305 Consumer Behavior

-See MRKT 305

-Prerequisite: BUAD 301, PSYC 110 is recommended

-• Fall

-BUAD 312 Business Ethics and Corporate Social Responsibility

-3 Sem.
-Hrs.
+This class will take a managerial approach rather than a technical one. • Spring BUAD 301 Principles of Marketing See MRKT 301 3 sem. hrs.
+Prerequisite: ECON 210 or permission of instructor • Fall, Spring BUAD 305 Consumer Behavior See MRKT 305 3 sem. hrs.
+Prerequisite: BUAD 301, PSYC 110 is recommended • Fall BUAD 308 Sales 3 sem. hrs.
+Students will learn more about the field of professional selling.
+Topics to be covered are: the context of sales and the place of sales in the marketing function; the external environment including the legal aspects and its impact on sales; the various steps in the sales process from prospecting to follow-up; professional and ethical behaviors; and the principles of sales management.
+Role playing will be utilized to give the student valuable experience in making a sales presentation.
+The final project will be to make a professional presentation on behalf of a student business. r - 11 Deserve and alter MDVT 201 Prerequisite: MRK1 301 • Fall BUAD 316 Federal Taxation I 3 sem. hrs.
+See ACCT 316 • Fall BUAD 317 Federal Taxation II 3 sem. hrs.
+See ACCT 317 • Spring 3 sem. hrs.